HOW OUR PRESCHOOL DAY FLOWS:

 11. Avoid moving a whole group from one activity to another.
 Divide children into smaller groups to move from one place to another.

 I hide the letter of the week somewhere in the building where a child can find it during their child selected activity time once a week.
-When they do find the letter they get to go to my treasure chest of many items, choose their item and take home.
+When they do find the letter they get to go to my treasure chest of many items, choose their item and take home at the end of the day.